TITLE Clinic Director, Center City Counseling Clinic

 Skills: Effective oral and written communication skills, and effective computer skills including word processing, spreadsheet and database (Microsoft) are required.

-5. Helps to ensure sound fiscal management of the CCCC by preparing an annual budget request including part-time supervision requirements and annual equipment and materials requests, negotiating service contracts, and monitoring the billing and reimbursement of services provided for timeliness and accuracy, within guidelines established and provided by the Department Head and Dean.
+8. Assures sound fiscal management of the CCCC by preparing an annual budget request including part-time supervision requirements and annual equipment and materials requests, negotiating service contracts, and monitoring the billing and reimbursement of services provided for timeliness and accuracy, within guidelines established and provided by the Program Director, School Director, and Dean.

-7. Ensures the effective delivery of services to clients by providing diagnostic and treatment services when necessary, as well as providing supervision for the clinical experiences of counseling students.
+10. Ensures the effective delivery of services to clients by providing intake, diagnostic and treatment services when necessary, as well as providing supervision for the clinical experiences of counseling students.

-9. Contributes to the overall success of the CCCC and the Counseling, Leadership & Special Education Department by performing all other duties as assigned.
+14. Contributes to the overall success of the CCCC and the Counseling Program by performing other duties as assigned.

-The Clinic Director is supervised by the Department Head, or designee, and supervises the clinical experiences of assigned students.
+The Clinic Director supervises the clinical experiences of assigned students.

 OFFICE OF HUMAN RESOURCES